 Research supports these approaches in the treatment of depression, anxiety disorders, oppositional behavior, mood disorders, attachment and trauma related symptoms, addictions, and personality disorder traits.
 YBGR staff are trained in identifying and assisting youth in recognizing negative thought patterns about themselves and the world that affect their emotional state and behaviors.

-YBGR therapists utilize a multitude of service approaches in order to accomplish this task, including traditional individual, family, and group therapy; animal assisted therapies; recreation therapy; ropes course initiatives; art therapy; and conflict resolution approaches.
-The multidisciplinary treatment team for the residential program includes psychiatrists, a physician’s assistant, nurses, a clinical psychologist, therapists, recreation therapists, program managers, mental health workers, a school psychologist, a school counselor, teachers, and therapeutic work supervisors.
+YBGR therapists engage youth and families by utilizing traditional individual, family, and group therapy; Chemical Dependency therapies; animal assisted therapies; recreation therapy; ropes course initiatives; art therapy; and conflict resolution approaches.
+The multidisciplinary treatment team for the residential program includes psychiatrists, physician’s assistant, nurse practitioner, nurses, a clinical psychologist, therapists, recreation therapists, program managers, mental health workers, a school psychologist, a school counselor, teachers, and therapeutic work supervisors.

-Similarly, youth involved in YBGR Community Based Services are offered individualized treatment planning based on the unique circumstances and difficulties of the child and family.
+Youth involved in YBGR Community Based Services are offered individualized treatment planning based on the unique circumstances and difficulties of the child and family.
 In addition to parents and guardians being involved in the treatment, youth enrolled in school based services have the opportunity to work with a therapist on site to help ease anxiety and the difficulty of attending outpatient appointments.
 Community Based programs also offer a continuum of care that is available to assist youth and families at home, at school, or in the community at large.
 YBGR community based staff are trained to provide support, assistance, and therapeutic services to youth of all ages who are struggling with mental health and/or educational issues.